-Medical cannabis & diabetes: a review of the evidences
+Medical Cannabis & Diabetes: a review of the scientific evidence

 With diabetes being one of the leading disease burdens in the Western world, it is important to understand whether cannabis may provide protection from the development of this disorder, or if it can ease symptoms, leading towards a cure altogether.

 Self-medicating patients have been known to relieve their diabetic ulcers with topical application of cannabis extracts (also commonly known as “Simpson Oil”).
 Interestingly, cannabis ingestion is suggested to allow for a safe reduction of prescription insulin, and in some cases it may be stopped entirely.

 Cannabis users in general are thought to show a lower risks of developing diabetes.